We have limited capacity at our dedicated camping area. Buy early to avoid missing out!

 LeeStock 2014 saw the arrival of a dedicated camping area within the grounds of Melford Hall.
-Run by an experienced festival campsite team, the area will be family friendly with clean running water.
-Campervans are welcome, although unfortunately, there will be no electrical or water hookups.
-Campervans and caravans will require a separate ticket.
+Run by an experienced festival campsite team, the area is family friendly with clean running water.
+Campervans and caravans are welcome, although unfortunately, there will be no electrical or water hookups.
+Campervans and caravans will require a separate ticket in addition to a camping ticket.

 For further information please email firstname.lastname@example.org